Maeve Courtier-Lilley

-Maeve Courtier-Lilley is a Welsh television and film actress.
-Her television drama roles have included The Red King (2024) and The Outpost (2021).
+Maeve Courtier-Lilley is a Welsh actress.
+Her television drama roles have included Run Away (2026), The Red King (2024).

 Early life

-She attended school at Ysgol Gymraeg Aberystwyth in Aberyswyth, Wales.
-She began acting by appearing in stage productions and pantomime productions in her native Aberyswyth.
+Courtier-Lilley attended school at Ysgol Gymraeg Aberystwyth in Aberystwyth, Wales.
+She began acting by appearing in stage productions and pantomime productions in her native Aberystwyth.

 Career

 She made appearances in long-running British television series Doctors and Casualty on BBC One.
 She had a recurring role in 2021 on season four of The CW series The Outpost, as Luna.
 She had a lead role as Anna in the 2022 Welsh-language drama series Persona for S4C from Elin Gwyn, which was nominated for Best TV Drama at the 2023 BAFTA Cymru awards.

 In 2023, she played Audrey in the film Gran Turismo.
-She was said to have brought "immense warmth to a role which may in less capable hands have simply been a forgettable love interest" according to Collider.
+She was said to have brought "immense warmth to a role which may in less capable hands have simply been a forgettable love interest", according to Collider.

 She appeared as Vanessa in long-running BBC One series Silent Witness in 2024.
-She had a main role in the 2024 British television series The Red King, playing Winter, described by The Guardian as the "Island wild child".
+Courtier-Lilley had a main role in the 2024 British television series The Red King, playing Winter, described by The Guardian as the "Island wild child".

-She has an upcoming role in French-set romantic comedy film Champagne Problems alongside Minka Kelly, Tom Wozniczka, Flula Borg, and Xavier Samuel with production taking place in France in September 2024.

-In January 2025, she was added to the cast of Netflix thriller series Run Away, adapted from the book by Harlan Coben, and starring James Nesbitt alongside Ruth Jones, Alfred Enoch, and Minnie Driver.
+She had the role of Skyler Price in French-set romantic comedy film Champagne Problems alongside Minka Kelly and Tom Wozniczka, with production taking place in France in September 2024 and released in 2025.
+In January 2025, she was added to the cast of Netflix thriller series Run Away, adapted from the book by Harlan Coben.